Show All Answers

 While you do not need to have an appointment, having a scheduled time is the best way to assure that you receive enough time to express your concerns, ideas, and more.
 Unless unavailable due to an appointment, meeting, etc the City Manager's door is always open.

-Yes, an application must be filed with the City Manager's Office.
-Complete the application in the Office of the City Manager or by visiting the Licensing Board page.
+Yes, an application must be filed with the City Manager’s Office.
+The application is available online here: Licensing Board page.

 Lebanon Recreation and Parks Department maintains two "skate at your own risk" ice rinks at Pat Walsh Park - one for open skating and one for hockey.
 Features of the rink is that there is seating, and it is lit up at night.
 We are always striving to make good ice.
 Relay questions about the rink to